Skip to content

 If an IDL isn’t available, you can create one manually by examining the program’s source code.
 Tools like Kinobi or Codama can generate IDLs by parsing the Rust source.

-In a Hyperstack project, store your IDL files in an idl/ directory at the root of your stack.
+In a Arete project, store your IDL files in an idl/ directory at the root of your stack.
 This keeps your project organized and makes it easy to reference them in your code.

 my-stack/